eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-sga.md

 hiddenInSidebar: true
 ---

-The [Smart Meter WiFi Gateway](https://smartgateways.nl/en/product/smart-meter-wifi-gateway/) is an Data Source that supports smart meters in many countries including **the Netherlands, Belgium, Sweden, Denmark, Finland, Hungary, Ireland, Lithuania, and Switzerland**.
+The [Smart Meter WiFi Gateway](https://smartgateways.nl/en/product/smart-meter-wifi-gateway/) is a Data Source that supports smart meters in many countries including **the Netherlands, Belgium, Sweden, Denmark, Finland, Hungary, Ireland, Lithuania, and Switzerland**.
 This Data Source is shown below.

 ![](./figures/smart-meter-wifi-gateway.jpg)